 Note: After staging, the pupae are dissected and mounted as described below (see also Figure 1).

-Remove staged pupae from the wall of the vial with a moistened paintbrush.
+Remove staged pupae from the wall of the vial with the help of the forceps.

 Glue the ventral side of each pupa on a glass slide covered with double-sided sticky tape.
 Gently tap on the head spiracles (i.e., opercular region) and the dorsal surface of the pupa with the tips of the forceps to assure the adhesion of the pupal case to the tape (Figure 1A,B).